 Geometry questions for CAT are extremely important to prcatice as a lot of questions are included in the exam.
 As geometry is a very crucial topic for the CAT, candidates are expected to be well versed with all the related formulae and concepts to be able to solve the respective questions.
-So, here some practice questions on geometry are given for the candidates to strengthen the CAT preparation.
+So, here some practice geometry questions for CAT are given for the candidates to strengthen the CAT preparation.

 1)In the regular hexagon given below, find the ratio of the area of the hexagon to the area of PQRV?

 2)What is the maximum number of times x circles of the same size can intersect each other?

 3) Given that PQRS is a square.
 A line ST cuts the side QR at T and the diagonal PR at U such that RUS= 1000.
 Find angle UTR.

 4) If sin a= P and tan a= Q, find the value of 1/P2 -1/Q2 ?

 5) A square is inscribed in a triangle with the two shorter sides p and q such that the square has a common right angle with the triangle.
 What is the perimeter of the square?

 6) Three balls of equal radius are placed such that they are touching each other.
 A fourth smaller ball is kept such that it touches the other three.
 Find the ratio of the radii of larger to smaller ball.